 Experiment 3: Suitability of created words as category labels

-One consequence of imitations becoming more word-like is that they may make for better category labels.
+One consequence of imitations becoming more wordlike is that they may make for better category labels.
 For example, an imitation from a later generation, by virtue of having a more word-like form, may be easier to learn as a label for the category of sounds that motivated it than an earlier imitation, which is more closely yoked to a particular environmental sound.
 To the extent that repeating imitations abstracts away the idiosyncrasies of a particular category member (Edmiston & Lupyan, 2015; Lupyan & Thompson-Schill, 2012), it may also be easier to generalize to new category members.
-We tested these predictions using a category learning task in which participants learned novel labels as category labels of the seed environmental sounds.
+We tested these predictions using a category learning task in which participants learned novel labels for the categories of environmental sounds.
 The novel labels were transcriptions of either first or last generation imitations gathered in Experiment 1.

 Methods